Foundayo (Orforglipron): Everything You Need to Know About the Latest Oral GLP-1 for Weight Loss

 This is the practical question for a lot of people on this site.

-First: orforglipron is almost certainly not compoundable.
+First: Foundayo is almost certainly not compoundable.
 It's a patented small molecule, not a peptide.
 Compounding pharmacies have made compounded semaglutide and tirzepatide available partly because the FDA's shortage list created a legal pathway.
-Orforglipron isn't on any shortage list (it hasn't even launched), it's not a peptide, and Lilly has clearly planned for adequate supply.
+Foundayo isn't on any shortage list, it's not a peptide, and Lilly has clearly planned for adequate supply.
 There is no realistic compounding pathway here.

 • You're currently on compounded semaglutide and losing access (due to shortage list changes, pharmacy closures, etc.).
-The efficacy profiles are closer, and orforglipron has the pill convenience advantage.
+The efficacy profiles are closer, and Foundayo has the pill convenience advantage.

 • You haven't started a GLP-1 yet and hate injections.
 If a pill gets you to actually start treatment vs. avoiding injections indefinitely, that's a real benefit.

-• You've had significant nausea issues on semaglutide and the lower nausea rate of orforglipron might make it more tolerable.
+• You've had significant nausea issues on semaglutide and the lower nausea rate of Foundayo might make it more tolerable.

 • You travel frequently or have storage constraints that make injectable medications annoying.

 On cost vs. compounded: Compounded semaglutide and tirzepatide are typically $100–$200/month from telehealth providers, often less.
-Orforglipron at $149–$399/month list price is more expensive than most compounded options — but it may be more accessible than branded injectables for people without insurance coverage.
+Foundayo at $149–$349/month is more expensive than most compounded options — but the $25/month insurance savings card rate makes it genuinely accessible for people with commercial coverage.

-This page was last updated March 2026 and will be updated after the FDA issues its decision.
-Information is based on published Phase 3 trial data and publicly available FDA filing information.
+This page was updated April 2026 following FDA approval of Foundayo (orforglipron).
+Information is based on the approved label, published Phase 3 trial data, and publicly available information from Eli Lilly.
 Nothing here is medical advice — talk to your prescriber about what's right for you.